awslabs/aws-iot-greengrass-accelerators/accelerators/extract_transform_load/README.md

 ![Amazon Athena query results](docs/etl_athena_query.png)

+You may need to run the query more than once if the values returned are all zeros.

 ## Accelerator Cleanup

 To stop any potential costs from accruing, follow these steps to stop and delete all AWS resources:

 1. From the terminal window where docker-compose is running, issue a CTRL+C command stop the container.
+1. Run the command `docker-compose down` to release all resources.
 1. Delete all of the contents of the Firehose events bucket.
 1. From the Cloudformation console, delete the `greengrass-etl-accelerator` stack.
 1. Optional: In you do not intend to use the device certificate again, from the IoT console->Secure-Certificates, delete the certificate.
 1. From CloudWatch->Logs->Log groups, select and delete any logs created by CloudFormation or the Greengrass core itself.
 1. In the `docker/` directory, delete the contents of the `certs/`, `config/`, `deployment/`, `log/`, and `redis/` directories.
-Or simply delete the entire repository if completed with using the accelerator.
+Or simply delete the entire repository if you are done using the accelerator.

 ## Modifications